 - Childbirth: The fluctuation of hormones in pregnancy may lead to hair loss.
-This typically presents around two to five months after childbirth.
+This typically presents around 2 - 5 months after childbirth.

 - Weight Loss: A dramatic loss in weight or a crash diet is a common cause of hair loss in young women.

 - Vitamin and Nutrient Deficiencies: A diet deficient in some nutrients may contribute to hair loss.
-This may include a deficiency in iron, zinc, biotin, vitamin B6, vitamin B12, and/or vitamin D.
+This can include a deficiency in iron, zinc, biotin, vitamin B6, vitamin B12, and/or vitamin D.